tytydraco/yessleep/out/I_got_accepted_in_a_high_paying_job_the_rules_are_terrifying.md

 "Rule number one," I read aloud, my voice trembling slightly.
 "Survive until 6 AM."
 The words hung in the air, heavy with the weight of their implication.

-"Rule number two: Monitor the cameras for any anomalies," I continued, my heart racing as I imagined the horrors that might appear on the screens before me.
+"Rule number two: Monitor the cameras for any anomalies,"

-"Rule number three: No leaving the basement until the shift ends," I read, feeling a sense of claustrophobia closing in around me at the thought of being trapped in this dark, oppressive space.
+"Rule number three: No leaving the basement until the shift ends,"

 I glanced up at Alex, my eyes pleading for some reassurance, but his expression remained stoic and unreadable.

-"Rule number four: At 2:25 AM, check under the bed for any entities," I read, a shiver running down my spine at the thought of what might lurk in the shadows beneath the bed.
+"Rule number four: At 2:25 AM, check under the bed for any entities,"

 "Rule number five: If you hear scratching at the door, do not open it," I continued, my voice growing hoarse with each word.
 The rules seemed to stretch on endlessly, each one more ominous than the last.